arup-group/elara/benchmarks.md

 # Link Speed Comparisons

 Compare average hourly link speeds.
-Link speeds are in meters per second.
 A common source of this data is google api queries.

+Link speeds are in kilometers per hour (kph).
+Users are expected to ensure their benchmark data has been converted into kph prior to using this handler.

 ## link_vehicle_speeds_comparison